peter-evans/link-checker/README.md

 A GitHub action for link checking repository Markdown and HTML files.

-When pairing this action with [Create Issue From File](https://github.com/peter-evans/create-issue-from-file), issues will be created when Link Checker finds connectivity problems with links.
+When used in conjunction with [Create Issue From File](https://github.com/peter-evans/create-issue-from-file), issues will be created when Link Checker finds connectivity problems with links.

 ## Usage